fernandovldrs/fernandovldrs.github.io/_posts/2023-09-06-resonator-cqed.md

 $$H = \begin{pmatrix} a^{\dagger} && b^{\dagger} \end{pmatrix}\begin{pmatrix} \omega_A && -g \\ -g && \omega_B \end{pmatrix} \begin{pmatrix} a\\ b \end{pmatrix}$$

 Turns out the Hamiltonian is described by a symmetric matrix, that is, equal to its transpose.
-Symmetric matrices with non-degenerate eigenvalues always have orthogonal eigenvectors with real eigenvalues - this means it can be diagonalized just by frame rotation.
+Symmetric matrices with non-degenerate eigenvalues always have orthogonal eigenvectors - this means they can be diagonalized just by frame rotation.
 So there exists a rotation angle $\Lambda$ such that

 $$\begin{pmatrix} \cos\Lambda && \sin\Lambda \\ -\sin\Lambda && \cos\Lambda \end{pmatrix} \begin{pmatrix} \omega_A && -g \\ -g && \omega_B \end{pmatrix} \begin{pmatrix} \cos\Lambda && -\sin\Lambda \\ \sin\Lambda && \cos\Lambda \end{pmatrix} = \begin{pmatrix} \tilde{\omega}_A && 0 \\ 0 && \tilde{\omega}_B\end{pmatrix}$$